NISSAN CERTIFIED COLLISION REPAIR

 A. Like other industries, collision repair has advanced over the last decade.
 Auto body repair is not limited to replacing bumpers, fenders and fixing dents.
 Technology has advanced in every aspect of our lives, including our vehicles.
-Each late model Nissan is equipped with an advanced computer system.
+Each late-model Nissan is equipped with an advanced computer system.
 The onboard computers control everything from your power seat to lane departure warnings.

 Q. Who will repair my Nissan?

-A. A Nissan certified collision center is required to maintain I-Car Gold Class designation, an industry standard and complete repair classes specific to Nissan brand vehicles.
+A. A Nissan-certified collision center is required to maintain I-Car Gold Class designation, an industry standard and complete repair classes specific to Nissan brand vehicles.

 Q. What can I expect from a Nissan Certified Collision Center?

 A. Nissan collision repair facilities are equipped with approved equipment, materials and extensive technician required training.
-In addition, customers of Airpark Collision Center’s can expect to treated in a professional manner in a clean and orderly environment.
+In addition, customers of Airpark Collision Center’s can expect to be treated in a professional manner in a clean and orderly environment.

-Q. What if my repair is minor and another facility will allow me to drop off sooner?
+Q. What if my repair is minor and another facility will allow me to drop it off sooner?

-A. Many times customers assume their vehicle’s repair is minor, when in reality it is not minor.
+A. Many times customers assume their vehicle’s repair is minor when in reality it is not minor.
 A vehicle owner may only see the “dent” but often surrounding panels or trim may also suffer damage.

 In addition, no one knows what is damaged underneath until exterior panels are removed.
 Is any mechanical in need of repair or replacement?
-Sometimes upon impact the on-board computers are shaken.
+Sometimes upon impact, the on-board computers are shaken.
 A complete repair plan is needed to identify all collision damage.

 Q. My Nissan has both steel and aluminum panels.
 Does your facility have the capability to complete proper repairs?